I don’t take many pictures of my front door, or the tree next to it. It was just “always there”, until it changed.

-The months passed.
-About four months, without any leaves at all.
+Months passed.
 Little fragments of bark fell to the ground.
 The skies turned grey.
-I made sure the trunk was protected and I hoped it would fight back.
-I stopped looking at it.
-I declined someone’s offer to cut it down.
+I stopped looking at it, but declined an offer to cut it down.

 “It might recover,” I said, “sometimes miracles happen.”
 But I still didn’t look at it.

 which, closer up, looks like this: